jpacg/awesome-stars/README.md

 ## C++

+- [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements) - Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra (10.12) or later.
 - [xbmc](https://github.com/xbmc/xbmc) - Kodi Main Repository - By using this code you agree with our policy and will follow the GPLv2 license as included
 - [aria2](https://github.com/aria2/aria2) - aria2 is a lightweight multi-protocol & multi-source, cross platform download utility operated in command-line.
 It supports HTTP/HTTPS, FTP, SFTP, BitTorrent and Metalink.
-- [Pcap_DNSProxy](https://github.com/chengr28/Pcap_DNSProxy) - Pcap_DNSProxy, a local DNS server based on WinPcap and LibPcap
 - [nghttp2](https://github.com/nghttp2/nghttp2) - nghttp2 - HTTP/2 C Library and tools
 - [tdesktop](https://github.com/telegramdesktop/tdesktop) - Telegram Desktop messaging app
 - [breakpad](https://github.com/google/breakpad) - Mirror of Google Breakpad project